xebialabs-community/xld-flyway-plugin/README.md

 # History #

-version	 author            	 remark
+* version - author - remark
--------	 ------            	 ------
+* v1.0.0 - jdewinne - First version
-v1.0.0 	 Joris de Winne    	 First version v1.1.0 	 Gert-Jan Paulissen	 Added outOfOrder and validateOnMigrate flags.
-Removed startClean flag (from the UI). v1.2.0 	 Gert-Jan Paulissen	 The XL Deploy NOOP operation must act like CREATE or MODIFY.
+* v1.1.0 - gpaulissen	- Added outOfOrder and validateOnMigrate flags.
+Removed startClean flag (from the UI).
+* v1.2.0 - gpaulissen - The XL Deploy NOOP operation must act like CREATE or MODIFY.
 This ensures that running XL Deploy after a database backup restore will migrate the database so it will really resemble the XL Deploy administration.

 # Requirements #